 Echeveria colorata E.Walther

-Echeveria colorata is a beautiful, large succulent that forms mostly a solitary rosette, up to 16 inches (40 cm) in diameter, with distinctive, silvery, upright, arching, fleshy, lance-shaped leaves with a fine point edged in red.
-The sweet, pink flowers and arching stems appear in midsummer to fall.
+Echeveria colorata is a beautiful succulent that forms large rosettes of yellowish-green to whitish, arching, lance-shaped leaves with a fine point edged in red.
+The rosettes grow up to 16 inches (40 cm) in diameter.
+Flowers are pink and appear on arching stems from midsummer to fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).